Condor Trilogy: Early history

 Prior to his execution, Song general Yue Fei detailed his military tactics and experience against the Jin forces in writing during captivity, titled Vital Information Against the Jins (破金要訣), in hopes that future generations will continue his mission to restore China with his text.
 After his death, the book is later renamed Book of Wumu and was hidden in a cave covered by a waterfall, 15 steps east of Cuihan Hall in the imperial palace in Lin'an (present-day Hangzhou).
-The book was later stolen by Shangguan Jiannan, the chief of the Iron Palm Gang, and brought back to Iron Palm Peak and hidden in the gang's forbidden grounds.
+The book was later stolen by Shangguan Jiannan, a former subordinate of Han Shizhong and the chief of the Iron Palm Gang and brought back to Iron Palm Peak and hidden in the gang's forbidden grounds.